Oxbryta (voxelotor) for sickle cell disease

 How does Oxbryta work?

-Who can take Oxbryta?
+Who could take Oxbryta?

 The FDA extended that accelerated approval in December 2021 to include children as young as 4.